 Enjoy Holiday Musical Traditions

-Chanticleer, a San Francisco-based a capella singing group (without instrumental accompaniment) performs A Chanticleer Christmas concert of Gregorian chants and favorite holiday tunes in some of the area's prettiest venues for a few weeks in December.
+Chanticleer is a San Francisco-based group that performs a capella (without instrumental accompaniment).
+A Chanticleer Christmas, a concert of Gregorian chants and favorite holiday tunes happens in some of the area's prettiest venues for a few weeks in December.

-About 40-minutes away from "Frisco," the California Revels celebrate the winter solstice in several December performances with music, dance, and costumes held at the Sanctuary of First Congregational Church of Oakland.
+About 40 minutes away in Oakland, the California Revels celebrate the winter solstice in several December performances with music, dance, and costumes held at the Sanctuary of First Congregational Church of Oakland.

-The San Francisco Gay Men's Chorus performs their annual holiday concert, which takes its inspiration from a 1994 event when hundreds of people dressed as Santa Claus and took to the streets of San Francisco.
-The chorus, more than 250 men in red suits, perform at Sydney Goldstein Theater in early December.
+The San Francisco Gay Men's Chorus performs its annual holiday concert in early December.
+The theme is inspired by a 1994 event when hundreds of people dressed as Santa Claus and took to the streets of San Francisco.